 *This post may contain affiliate links.
 By purchasing a product through an affiliate link on this site, I may earn a small commission at no extra cost to you, which helps keep this site running.
 Thank you so much for your support.
 Details here.

 I’m so sorry you’re here reading this.
 I’m sending you a big, fat hug and lots of love right now.

-I’ve had four miscarriages between 2015 and 2019.
-They all happened a little differently and at different gestational ages, but here I’m going to focus on the two that happened right around 4 weeks gestation.
+I’ve had five miscarriages between 2015 and 2019.
+They all happened a little differently and at different gestational ages, but here I’m going to focus on the three that happened right around 4 weeks gestation.
 Your circumstances and feelings will be different from mine, but for starters, here are 12 things to know about your 4-week miscarriage:

 You were pregnant for two weeks

 Since women’s cycles vary so greatly, doctors typically count pregnancy from that first day of your last period.
 This means if you are 4 weeks along, you’ve actually been pregnant for 2 weeks.
 If you have been trying to conceive for a while, you may know this already.